dmsc/fastbasic/manual.md

   second in NTSC systems or 50 times per second in PAL systems.
 Use
   `TIMER` statement to reset to 0.
+  Remember that this function returns an integer, so the maximum value is
+  32767, or about 9 minutes in NTSC, and a little less than 11 minutes in PAL, after this the value will become negative.
   Note: TIME is special, and does not need parentheses.